Sazid246/Gait-Recognition-Using-Template-Based-Methods/README.md

 The performance analysis of different gait templates and classifiers revealed that the GMI-NC combination achieved the best results.
 Specifically, the Nearest Centroid (NC) classifier with GMI features outperformed other methods, attaining an average accuracy of 82.82%.
 This combination demonstrated superior robustness across various covariate conditions, such as walking while carrying a bag, wearing a coat, and different viewing angles.

 ## Key Contributions
-✅ Implementation of GEI, GMI, and MFEI for gait recognition \n ✅ Feature extraction using HOG for detailed edge representation ✅ Dimensionality reduction with LDA for optimal feature selection ✅ Comparative analysis of SVM, KNN, and NC classifiers
+✅ Implementation of GEI, GMI, and MFEI for gait recognition \\
+✅ Feature extraction using HOG for detailed edge representation ✅ Dimensionality reduction with LDA for optimal feature selection ✅ Comparative analysis of SVM, KNN, and NC classifiers